 Without a doubt, the most famous of the attractions in Cambridge is Kings College Chapel.
 Taking over a century a build, it has the largest fan vault ceiling in the world. pair this with gorgeous stain glass windows and intricate carvings, and its really no surprise that the capel is said to be one of the best things to see in Cambridge!

+In this way, a visit to King’s College Chapel should definitely be on your Cambridge Itinerary.
 Sadly on my own ‘one day in Cambridge’, I made the rookie error of not checking when the chapel grounds close (3pm for those that are wondering).
-My friend and I, therefore, missed the opportunity to tour the chapel. 🙁
+My friend and I, therefore, missed the opportunity to tour the chapel.
+But seeing it from the outside is still an amazing experience!

 Climb Great St Mary’s Church Tower –

-Despite not being able to visit the inside of Kings College Chapel, we were still able to appreciate its beauty thanks too Great St Mary’s Chruch, which sites opposite.
+Despite not being able to visit the inside of Kings College Chapel, we were still able to appreciate its beauty thanks too Great St Mary’s Chruch, which sits opposite.

 Although its chapel is quite pretty, it’s the Church’s Tower which makes Great St Mary’s a must visit on your ‘One Day In Cambridge’… For £4 (£3.50 for students) you can climb to the top of the tower and experience panoramic views over all of the famous Cambridge Sights (including Kings College Chapel).